 Next time you’re in a meeting, work on your active listening skills: take notes, make good eye contact and react to what others say with respectful body language like nodding your head.

-What skills should a leader possess when it comes to communication?
+What communication skills should a leader possess?

 - Active listening